Nahar Khan: Death

 In 1402, Nahar Khan was killed in an ambush by his in-laws of Kishangarh Bas.
 After his death, his son Raja Bahadur Khan succeeded him as Wali-e-Mewat.

 Legacy

 He had nine sons, namely Wali-e-Mewat Raja Bahadur Khan, Malik Alaudin Khan, Shah Mehmood Khan, Pir Shahab Khan, Malik Haroon Khan, Siraj Khan, Fateh Khan, Noor Khan and Nizam Khan.
+His son Mubarak was killed on December 1400 by Mallu Iqbal Khan.

-He was the progenitor of Khanzada Rajput community.
+Bahadur was the progenitor of Khanzada Rajput community.
 Hasan Khan Mewati, Abdul Rahim Khan-i-Khanan, Nawab Feroz Khan, Khan Bahadur Fateh Naseeb Khan, Abdul Kadir Khanzada, Tufail Ahmad Khan, Suhaib Ilyasi, Abdul Aleem Khanzada and Shahzeb Khanzada are his direct descendants.

 Haveli Naharwali, in Kucha Sadullah Khan of Chandani Chowk in Old Delhi, is said to be originally owned by him, which later came in the ownership of family of former president of Pakistan, Pervez Musharraf, where he was born and his grandfather sold it to Prem Chand Gola after whom this area is now called Gola Market.